nab-in/portal-frontend/README.md

 1. `index.js` Landing page, consists of the following components

-   1. `/components/home/hero/Hero.js` displays the introductory header and paragraph along with the search bars that redirects to jobs page.\
+   1. `/components/home/hero/Hero.js` displays the introductory header and paragraph along with the search bars that redirects to jobs page.
-   2. `/components/jobs_template/Jobs.js` showcases the jobs for landing page and jobs page. (more explanations on components details)\
+   2. `/components/jobs_template/Jobs.js` showcases the jobs for landing page and jobs page. (more explanations on components details)
    3. `/components/home/companies/Companies.js` contains a list of some available companies and the number of jobs the company have posted.

 2. `jobs.js` Displays list of all jobs available. consists of the following components.

-   1. `/components/filter_hero/Hero.js` this is used for both jobs and companies pages to display different filters for searching either jobs or companies.\
+   1. `/components/filter_hero/Hero.js` this is used for both jobs and companies pages to display different filters for searching either jobs or companies.
    2. `/components/jobs_template/Jobs` showcases jobs and it is used also in landing page expept here it also shows different filter criterias as entered by user in `/components/filter_hero/Hero.js` component.

 3. `companies.js` Displays the list of all verified companies available. consists of

-   1. `/components/filter_hero/Hero.js` more descriptions in components part\
+   1. `/components/filter_hero/Hero.js` more descriptions in components part
-   2. `/components/template/Template.js` this returns a general layout for landing, jobs, companies, about, pages and other pages, takes in a heading(primary heading) and childrens(whatever components can be added as a child in its parent component).\
+   2. `/components/template/Template.js` this returns a general layout for landing, jobs, companies, about, pages and other pages, takes in a heading(primary heading) and childrens(whatever components can be added as a child in its parent component).
-   3. `/components/company/Company.js` the company card for mapped inside the main companies page.\
+   3. `/components/company/Company.js` the company card for mapped inside the main companies page.
-   4. `/components/loaders/ButtonLoader.js` for displaying spinner while fetching more companies\
+   4. `/components/loaders/ButtonLoader.js` for displaying spinner while fetching more companies
    5. `/components/newsletter/NewsLetter.js` for displaying subscribe form

 4. `company.js` displays profile of authenticated company i.e. the company that is current logged in and returns 404 not found component when no company is logged in.
 It consists of

-   1. `/components.profile_template/Profile_Template.js` this components uses props to display different profile informations of various users. (more explainations on the component part).
+   1. `/components/profile_template/Profile_Template.js` this components uses props to display different profile informations of various users. (more explainations on the component part).
    2. `/components/error/Error.js` this return 404 page error when no company is authenticated.

 5. `profile.js` displays profile of authenticated user i.e. the user that is current logged in and returns 404 not found component when no user is logged in.
 It consists of